Plans take shape for EU anti-money laundering hub

 They included "geographic balance", putting larger candidates, which already host two or more other EU agencies, at a disadvantage.

-But they also included questions, such as whether host states would be willing to cover the rent of the massive office "indefinitely", giving richer applicants an edge.
+But they also included questions such as whether host states would be willing to cover the rent of the massive office "indefinitely", giving richer applicants an edge.

-And given the nature of AMLA's work, criteria also covered "quality of the national AML framework", as based on evaluations by the Financial Action Taskforce (FATF), an intergovernmental body in Paris, casting doubt on Austria and Luxembourg's pitch, given their deeply entrenched reputations as dirty-money sumps.
+And, given the nature of AMLA's work, criteria also covered "quality of the national AML framework", as based on evaluations by the Financial Action Taskforce, an intergovernmental body in Paris, casting doubt on Austria and Luxembourg's pitch, given their deeply entrenched reputations as dirty-money sumps.